Venus figurines of Mal'ta

-The Venus figurines of Mal’ta (also: Malta) are several palaeolithic figurines of women found in Siberia, Russia.
+The Venus figurines of Mal’ta (also: Malta) are several palaeolithic female figurines of the Mal'ta–Buret' culture, found in Siberia, Russia.

 They consist most often of ivory.
 Delporte writes of 29 figurines altogether.
 They are about 23,000 years old and stem from the Gravettian.
 Most of these statuettes show stylized clothes.
 Quite often the face is depicted.
 They were discovered at Mal'ta, at the Angara River, near Lake Baikal in Irkutsk Oblast, Siberia by the archeologists Sergey Zamyatnin, Georgy Sosnovsky, and Mikhail Gerasimov.

 These figurines are on display at the Hermitage Museum, Saint Petersburg.

 Discovery

 Around 30 female statuettes of varying shapes were discovered at Mal'ta, at the Angara River, and near Lake Baikal in Irkutsk Oblast in Siberia.
 The wide variety of forms, combined with the realism of the sculptures and the lack of repetitiveness in detail, are definite signs of developed, albeit early, art.

 Until the Mal’ta find, Venus figurines were previously found only in Europe.
 Carved from the tusk ivory of a mammoth, these images were typically highly stylized and often involved embellished and disproportionate characteristics (typically the breasts or buttocks).